AdobeDocs/campaign-web.en/help/v8/get-started/capability-matrix.md

 Campaign Web user interface does not surface the following capabilities.
 They are only available in the client console.

-Browse the provided links in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaign-home.html){target="_blank"} and learn more.
+Browse the provided links in the [Campaign v8 (client console) documentation](https://experienceleague.adobe.com/docs/campaign/campaign-v8/campaign-home.html){target="_blank"} to learn more.

 * External accounts.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/config/configuration/external-accounts.html){target="_blank"}
 * Schema creation and extension.
 [Learn more](https://experienceleague.adobe.com/docs/campaign/campaign-v8/developer/shemas-forms/schemas.html){target="_blank"}